Here’s a fun fact: we don’t have any clients.

 Brittney: I think that type of thing comes with the trust we’ve built up over time — that’s why we have partners, not clients.
 We don’t really have to push our brand or sell projects to them — they know and trust us enough to work through project planning.
 The only challenge we really have is getting information and resources.
 Sometimes, we only have one contact and they have to go through a few different people to collect a series of images, videos, or things for us.

-What are some of things you do to stay educated about your industries outside of Amazon?
+What are some of the things you do to stay educated about your industries outside of Amazon?

 Terrence: Using the brand as a resource is a big piece.
 I can present myself as an expert on Amazon and really focus on their category on Amazon, research trends and be as knowledgeable as possible.
 Getting their opinion as the category expert on the other side and their feedback is really important.
 I’ve learned a lot from my brands over the years, during campaigns I’ve worked on.
 Part of it has also been staying on top of news — for example, I follow Outdoor Industry Association (https://outdoorindustry.org/).
 As long as they understand that we’re experts in the category on Amazon, we can also learn from what they know offline.
 An unknown advantage is that we’re sometimes a bit more removed from their industry, so we can stay objective.

-What’s general working relationship like between brand managers at NetRush?
-You work with brand across categories, but your roles are so similar.
+What’s the general working relationship like between brand managers at NetRush?
+You work with brands across categories, but your roles are so similar.

 Brittney: We work well together and operate as a unit.
 Sometimes stuff comes up in a weekly meeting and we’ll address it in an open forum or problem solve together.
 I often just go to speak to others, ask them about an initiative they might have done before, find out if they have succeeded or failed.